 To ensure the weight is distributed evenly, the blanket is stitched in a special pattern.
 Also, at Sunday Citizen, the cover employs fastening mechanisms like zippers and buttons.
 Thus, the weighted insert doesn't move around when you do.
-That's why all our weighted blankets are recommend by medical professionals of different medical associations.
+That's why all our weighted blankets are recommended by medical professionals from different medical associations.

 What if my weight falls between two weight recommendations?

 Say your weight is 145 pounds, which falls between two standard weights.
 What size would you fall under?
 It is recommended that you round up the number to the nearest tens because your body may prefer the additional weight.
 So in this case, you would best opt for the 15-pound option (the heavier blanket).

 However, this is the time to use your best judgment and decide based on your personal preferences.
 Note that the recommended weighted blanket weight chart is not set in stone while you're looking for the best weighted blankets to buy.
 These are just general guidelines to ensure you're in the right ballpark.

 Yes, it can be if you buy a weighted blanket without adhering to the general rule of thumb.
 The heaviest weighted blanket available on the market today weighs 35 pounds, which can be too heavy, causing your movement to be restricted and trouble falling asleep.

 If instead of feeling hugged, you feel like you are being crushed, then your choice of a weighted blanket is too heavy for you.
 And it can pose some health risks.